cscheid/cscheid.net/writing/scifi_notes.md

-One of the ways I've started thinking about KSR's writing is that he's in a sense telling us that, no matter where --- or how --- people choose to live, there's *something* fundamental about being human.
+One of the ways I've started thinking about KSR's writing is that he's in a sense telling us that, no matter where --- or how --- people choose to live, there's *something* fundamental and unchanging about being human.
 It's like he's written a dozen or so novels trying to get at some notion of a Soul, but without having to get theistic about it (in passing, KSR is the most spiritual writer of hard scifi I can think of.)
-A central notion of his books, in my view, have been that humans are environments fragile but humans are hardy: we will live in Other Places, and we will thrive.
+A central notion of his books, in my view, have been that environments are fragile but humans are hardy: we will live in Other Places, and we will thrive.
 This stands in direct contast with what Aurora is about!
 It's a really fascinating change of perspective, and it left me really wanting to read the next installment (even though it seems clear that Aurora is not a trilogy).

 ## Ken MacLeod, and the Star Fraction